HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 #### Installation

-Install macOS High Sierra using normal procedure.
+Install macOS High Sierra following normal procedure.

 #### Post-Installation

 - Install all available updates using "Mac App Store".

-With macOS High Sierra, Apple introduced APFS instead of HFS+, High Sierra will cause issues with macOS Big Sur and newer volumes as described [here](https://github.com/Macschrauber/Macschrauber-s-Rom-Dump/blob/main/Rename_and_repair_preboot.md).
-To avoid this issue, follow the below steps:
+With macOS High Sierra, Apple has introduced APFS instead of HFS+, High Sierra will cause issues with macOS Big Sur and newer volumes, as described [here](https://github.com/Macschrauber/Macschrauber-s-Rom-Dump/blob/main/Rename_and_repair_preboot.md).
+To prevent this issue, follow the steps below:

 - Create partitions for macOS Big Sur and later and format them as APFS.